b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sc(s)
 ```

-The `::Int` part informs Julia that you will be storing only [integers](https://en.wikipedia.org/wiki/Integer) (like: ..., -1, 0, 1, ...) in this box.
-Whereas by typing `::Float64` we declare to store only [floats](https://en.wikipedia.org/wiki/Floating-point_arithmetic) (like: ..., 1.1, 1.0, 0.0, 2.2, 3.14, ...) in that box.
+The `::` is a type declaration.
+Here by using `::Int` you promise Julia that you will be storing only [integers](https://en.wikipedia.org/wiki/Integer) (like: ..., -1, 0, 1, ...) in this box.
+Whereas by typing `::Float64` you declare to place only [floats](https://en.wikipedia.org/wiki/Floating-point_arithmetic) (like: ..., 1.1, 1.0, 0.0, 2.2, 3.14, ...) in that box.

 ### Optional type declaration {#sec:julia_optional_type_declaration}

+**In Julia type declaration is optional.** You don't have to do this, Julia will figure them out anyway.
+Still, sometimes it is worth to declare them (explanation in a moment).
+If you decide to do so, you should declare a variable's type only once (the time it is first created and initialized with a value).

-**Note the difference.** If you use variable without type definition you can freely reassign values even of different types (*note: in the code below `#` and all the text to the right of it is a comment, the part that is ignored by a computer but read by a human*)
+If you use a variable without type declaration then you can freely reassign to it values of different types.

+*Note: in the code below `#` and all the text to the right of it is a comment, the part that is ignored by a computer but read by a human*

 ```jl
 s = """